astergu/AI-Catchup/ML-Courses/Stanford/CS224N_NLP_with_Deep_Learning/README.md

       - Learn to edit the retrieved sequence by adding, removing, and modifying tokens in the prototype
     - Reinforcement Learning
       - cast your text generation model as a `Markov decision process`

-## Lecture 10: Prompting, Instruction Finetuning, and RLHF

-### From Language Models to Assistants

-- **Zero-Shot/Few-Shot In-Context Learning**
-  - One key emergent ability in [GPT-2](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) is `zero-shot learning`: the ability to do many tasks with *no examples*, and *no gradient updates*, by simply:
-    - Specifying the right sequence prediction problem (e.g. question answering)
-    - Comparing probabilities of sequences (e.g. Winograd Schema Challenge)
-- **Instruction Finetuning**
-- **Reinforcement Learning from Human Feedback (RLHF)**